j0zzz/JoeQuake/docs/pages/cvars-commands.md

 The default value is `#map#_#time#_#skill#_#player#`
 For example, exiting e2m1 in 0:07.958 seconds on easy skill by player  'joe' will result the following demo name: `e2m1_007958_0_joe.dem`

+##### `cl_autodemo_allowunfinished`

+When switched on, the `keepdemo` command can be used anytime during the run to save the .dem file, even if the run is not completed (on the intermission screen).
+In this case the .dem file name will contain the actual datetime when the demo was saved via `keepdemo`.

 ##### `cl_maxfps`

 Customizes the maximal fps, `72` by default.